line/armeria/examples/README.md

   - Learn how to write an HTTP service using annotations.
   - See [Annotated services](https://line.github.io/armeria/server-annotated-service.html).

+- `context-propagation`
+  - Learn how to propagate Armeria's `RequestContext` for use in scenarios like tracing.
+  - [`dagger`](https://dagger.dev) provides an example using the Dagger asynchronous framework for automatic propagation.
+  - `manual` provides an example manually propagating the context with Java's standard `CompletableFuture`

 - `grpc`
   - Learn how to write a gRPC service with Armeria gRPC module.
   - See [Running a gRPC service](https://line.github.io/armeria/server-grpc.html) and